Rank #1 on Google Maps

 DNS is like your phone’s contact list.
 Instead of remembering numbers (IP addresses), you just click on names (domain names).

-Without DNS, your domain name is just a label — it doesn’t know where to go or what to show.
+Without DNS, your domain name is just a label, it doesn’t know where to go or what to show.
+With it, you have the power to build, scale, and manage everything under your own brand.

 How DNS works step-by-step